On properties and numerical computation of critical points of eigencurves of bivariate matrix pencils: Conclusions

 We have investigated critical points of eigencurves of $n\times n$ bivariate matrix pencils and provided common theory that links ZGV points, 2D-eigenvalues from \cite{LuSuBai_SIMAX}, and the newly introduced 2D points.
 We derived a singular 2EP, which is challenging to solve, whose solutions represent the critical points.

 We proposed three numerical methods for the computation of critical points.
-The first method, which is globally convergent, is suitable for small problems.
-It computes all critical points as eigenvalues of a singular GEP of size $2n^2\times 2n^2$ that is built from operator determinants related to the singular 2EP.
+The first method in Algorithm 1 computes all critical points from eigenvalues of a singular GEP of size $2n^2\times 2n^2$ that is built from operator determinants related to the singular 2EP.
 Eigenvalues of this singular GEP are computed via a random projection to a GEP of the size of the normal rank from \cite{HMP_SingGep2}.
-The second method follows the same idea, but due to a structured random projection requires the above singular GEP only implicitly.
-Furthermore, by projecting it into a regular 2EP, this approach is more efficient for the computation of all critical points, and can also be used to compute just a small number of solutions close to a target.
+Because of the high complexity it is in practice feasible only for small problems.
+The second method in Algorithm 3 follows the same idea, but due to a structured random projection requires the above singular GEP only implicitly.
+Furthermore, by projecting it into a regular 2EP, this approach is more efficient than Algorithm 1 for the computation of all critical points, and, unlike Algorithm 1, it can be used to compute just a small number of solutions close to a target.
+Both of the above algorithms can find all critical points in exact computation.

 The third approach is a locally convergent Gauss-Newton-type method, which exhibits quadratic convergence near ZGV points.
-Combining this method with the method of fixed relative distance from \cite{Elias_DoubleEig} yields a solver suitable for larger problems that is likely to find all critical points.
+Combining this method with the method of fixed relative distance from \cite{Elias_DoubleEig} that provides initial approximations yields a solver faster than the above, which is suitable for larger problems and is likely to find all critical points.
+The Gauss-Newton-type method can as well be applied to refine the solutions obtained by Algorithm 1 and Algorithm 3.

 We presented many possible applications.
 Through extensive numerical experiments, we have demonstrated that the proposed numerical methods can successfully compute either all critical points or a subset of critical points close to a given target.